-The Third Eye Of Islam
+The Third Eye of Islam

 A holy mark or normal callus?
 Baxter Jackson uncovers the mystery of the third eye of Islam.

-My dad was the first in the family to see it.
+MY DAD WAS THE FIRST in the family to see it.

 Fresh off a hitch on an Egyptian oilrig, he had a house full of friends and family to entertain with tales from abroad.